Providing For You And Your Family

 Ways YOU Can Give Back

 Current or active CHP employees are NOT eligible for membership to the 11-99 Foundation, only upon retirement.
+Spouses and partners of current CHP employees who are not CHP employees ARE eligible to apply for membership.
 However, there are other ways that YOU, CHP employees, can give back to the 11-99 Foundation.

-You have the option to participate at the level of your choice, in increments of $11.99, and as our way of saying thank you, you’ll receive the applicable gift(s).
-These promotional items proudly show your support of our assistance programs, including, but not limited to, our emergency and death benefits, and scholarship funds to CHP families.
+You have the option to participate in our monthly giving program at the level of your choice, in increments of $11.99 or more.
+As our way of saying thank you, you’ll receive the applicable gift(s) for each level.
+These promotional items proudly show your support of our assistance programs, including, but not limited to, our emergency and death benefits, and scholarship program.

 Our Promise Campaign – California State Employees Giving at Work